 I naturally have a clear and logical approach, with an aptitude for detail.
 I enjoy fine-tuning my work as I’m a stickler for quality and craftsmanship.”

 Becoming an Ironmaster

-“Working with historic materials has been a lifelong passion.
+“Working with historic iron has been a lifelong passion.
 It started with a summer job in Bolton, Lancaster.
 I spent lunchtimes at Atlas Forge, the last manufacturer of puddled wrought iron.

-Devoting my career to blacksmithing I founded Topp & Co and pioneered wrought iron restoration practise.
-With Atlas Forge closed I established The Real Wrought Iron Company.
+Devoting my career to blacksmithing, I founded Topp & Co and pioneered wrought iron restoration practice.
+When Atlas Forge closed, I established The Real Wrought Iron Company.
 I’m the last worldwide supplier of wrought iron and have fulfilled my boyhood dream of becoming my own ironmaster.